joinpursuit/Pursuit-Core-Web/node/npm_and_modules/README.md

 Npm (which stands for **n**ode **p**ackage **m**anager) is the best way to install, share and distribute those modules (aka packages).
 You can checkout the [npm website here](https://www.npmjs.com/) and a list of some of the [most popular packages here](https://www.npmjs.com/browse/star).

-One of the most powerful features of NodeJS is its package management system.
+One of the most powerful features of Node.js is its package management system.
 You will how easy it is to create modules.
 Thousands of people have taken advantage of this by creating their own modules and sharing them with the world via npm.

 # 2. Adding Package Dependencies